Mato1111/WallpaperEngine-Waypaper-Selector/README.md

 <p>

 To use, download and run 'install.sh'<br>
-To add it as an app that shows up in launchers, as well as getting a dedicated command, download and run 'add-to-apps.sh'<br>
+To add it as an app that shows up in launchers, as well as adding a dedicated command, download and run 'add-to-apps.sh'<br>

 <p>After it is installed, run 'python ~/.config/WallpaperSelect/WallpaperSelect.py' to select a wallpaper.<br>
   If you ran 'add-to-apps.sh', you can just run the 'wallpaper-select' command to select a wallpaper instead.<br>